tencent-ailab/grover/README.md

 Self-Supervised Graph Transformer on Large-Scale Molecular Data
 ===
-This is a Pytorch implementation of the paper: Self-Supervised Graph Transformer on Large-Scale Molecular Data
+This is a Pytorch implementation of the paper: Self-Supervised Graph Transformer on Large-Scale Molecular Data.

 ## Requirements
  * Python 3.6.8